 Our lavender field sits high on a mountain, overlooking the Missoula Valley.
 This field surrounded by conifers, larch trees, wild arnica and balsamroot in the spring is the backdrop of an array of wildflowers throughout the summer, a rich plethora of native grasses, a herd of elk, an ambling bear or two, and countless deer.
 This field has been home to us for over 20 years and inhabits an extraordinary place in our hearts.
 We love traveling and sourcing incredible aromatherapy products – we also love home.
 We love this field.

 Thanks to some Canadian farming experience in his early years, our lead farmer, and my father, Larry, directed this first planting and growing season with a sense of humor and grace.
-We invited our friends, admin team, and workshop crew to help us with our lavender harvest (anyone is welcome this August!) and then things got REAL during that first distillation.
+We invited our friends, admin team, and workshop crew to help us with our lavender harvest and then things got REAL during that first distillation.
 We had Ann Harman, friend and author of From Harvest to Hydrosol, on speed dial, which was so helpful as we had completed several excellent foundational distillation courses a few years prior with Ann.
 We were in good hands and highly recommend studying with Ann Harman if you are thinking of undertaking hydrosol or essential oil distillation yourself - you will be prepared!

 That summer we learned so much about lavender farming and even more about distillation.
 We also learned about ourselves and fell in love all over again with the concept of what an essential oil and hydrosol are.
 An essential oil is so much more than just essential oil – it encapsulates the energy of the place, the growing environment, the spirit of the people involved, the energy and beauty of the plants, and the awe-inspiring potential of the GOOD essential oils can provide for our world.
 We were stewards of this precious lavender, grown in our new field on our favorite mountain surrounded by familial woods and forests.
 The immense responsibility we felt of honoring these lavender plants and orchestrating their transformation into essential oil and hydrosol was enormous and we were so, so pleased with the final results.